xunchen85/VIcaller/README.md

         You can use other viral databases as the reference.
 However, the final output may not include the viral names or other taxonomy information.
 The reads that multiple-mapped different viral sequences from the same virus may not be efficiently recovered for the detection of viral integrations.

 ## Citation
 Xun Chen, Jason Kost, Arvis Sulovari, Nathalie Wong, Winnie S. Liang, Jian Cao, and Dawei Li.
 A virome-wide clonal integration analysis platform for discovering cancer viral etiologies.
-Under review.
+Genome Research.
+2019.
+In Press

 ## Download
 http://www.uvm.edu/genomics/software/VIcaller.html